azimi99/azimi99/README.md

 I received my B Sc. in Software Engineering Coop from the University of Alberta.

-I am doing my M Sc. in Machine Learning at the University of Alberta.
+I am doing my M Sc. in Computing Science/Machine Learning at the University of Alberta.

 ## Interests
 - Quantum Computing